 Pick a topic based on something you love - and learn about it!
-You could search online blogs or explore non-fiction books from the library.
+You could search online and explore books (fiction and non-fiction) at the library.
 Reading about your interests can make it more exciting.

 Ideas to enjoy sensory story time